aarnphm/aarnphm.github.io/content/dump/quotes.md

 I just wondered how things were put together. -- Claude Shannon

 Never stop learning.
 Assume nothing, question everything.
 Teach others what you know.
 Analyze objectively -- Richard Feynman

+Success consists of going from failure to failure without loss of enthusiasm. -- Winston Churchill

 ### On randomness and fun.